dbfidalgo/Truphone-Technical-Coding-Challenge/README.md

 2. **Service Layer** - This layer handles the business logic/the rules for this application.
 In this case, implements the list of operations required with all the validations included and forward the request to the Data Access layer.

 3. **Data Access Layer** - The main purpose of this layer is to contain logic that performs CRUD (Create Read, Update, Delete) operations against the data repository/database.
 For example receive a device from the service layer and insert into the database/repository.

-Note: For this challenge and to represent a DB, I used a Java Collection - HashMap to store my devices information.
+**Note:** For this challenge and to represent a DB, I used a Java Collection - HashMap to store my devices information.
+Inside the constructor there is a private method called *init()* that creates a few dummy devices for tests purpose.

 Here's a diagram to help: